We are remaking the Fundraising Exemption Order (the Exemption Order).

 For more information, view Exemptions from fundraising registration.

-Our initial consultation period will close on Friday 24 May 2019.
+Our initial consultation period closed on Friday 24 May 2019.